Formula One drivers from Italy: Notable former drivers

-Giancarlo Fisichella is the last Italian driver to win a Formula One Grand Prix having won in 2006.
+Giancarlo Fisichella competed for 14 seasons.
+He won the 2006 Malaysian Grand Prix, remaining the last Italian driver to win a Formula One Grand Prix for almost 20 years, until Kimi Antonelli's first victory in 2026.
 It was his third and final victory and came in his most successful season, one which saw him finish the year fourth in the drivers' championship.
 Fisichella featured on the podium at 19 of the 229 races he started.

 Riccardo Patrese competed in Formula One for 17 years, standing on the podium 31 times including six victories.
 He started 256 races, placing him as one of the top three most experienced Formula One drivers in history, and finished just under half of them.
 From his 1977 debut to the end of the 1988 season Patrese was only able to finish at best ninth in the championship, but his career rose to new heights with his second year with Williams.
 He ended the 1989 season third and crossed the finish line in the top three 17 times across 1991 and 1992, finishing third and second in the championship respectively.
 He left Formula One after the 1993 season to race touring cars.